manticoresoftware/docker/README.md

 mysql> source /sandbox.sql
 ```

-Also the mysql client has in history several sample queries that you can run on the above index, just use Up/Down arrows in the client to see and run them.
+Also the mysql client has in history several sample queries that you can run on the above index, just use Up/Down keys in the client to see and run them.

 ## Production use